edgamat/edgamat.github.io/_posts/2023/01/2023-01-08-Unsound-CSharp.md

 ### Unsoundness in C#

 The `dynamic` type bypasses type checking and is inherently unsound.
-You have no guarantees at runtime about that a dynamic object holds:
+You have no guarantees at run-time about that a dynamic object holds:

 ```csharp
 dynamic foo = new